-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing

-B: AMQP Programming Guide
+Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide

-As of 28.05.2021

-Page 46 of 58

 The request queues have only limited capacity and when the queue is almost full a flow control mechanism will be activated by the broker (the exact queue sizes as well as the flow control thresholds for different interfaces can be found in the Volume E of this documentation, chapter 4.1.1.6).
 When the flow control is activated for the given request queue, the broker will delay sending the confirmations of received messages.
 That will cause the synchronous send calls or sync calls to block your application until it can send the next request message.
 When the messages are sent asynchronously, the client will ignore the flow control measures applied by the broker and can easily exceed the size of the request queue.
 Therefore in order to avoid exceeding the request queue capacity, the requests should be either sent synchronously or the session should be synchronized often enough to avoid exceeding the queue capacity.